How To Fill Your Cup To Overflowing With An Inner Child Date

 Buy and complete a puzzle.

-Watch The Wizard of Oz.
+Watch The Wizard of Oz or any other children’s movie.

-Dress up like a Rock Star.
+Dress up like a Rock Star and sing your greatest hits.

 Write a love letter to yourself.